Infinite Diameter Confidence Sets in Hedges' Publication Bias Model: Confidence sets of infinite diameter

 That is, $\pi_{0}\in C$ if and only if we accept the null-hypothesis $H_{0}:\pi=\pi_{0}$, but we will only need the formulation using rejection sets in this paper.
 When confidence sets are defined in terms of rejection sets, there is sometimes no partition $\Pi$ to take the supremum over, and the definition reduces to $\sup_{P\in\mathcal{P}}P(R(P))\leq\alpha$.
 The term\emph{ confidence interval} is far more common than confidence set, but this requires that the $C$ in equation \ref{eq:c-confidence set} is an interval, which we will not require here.

-The following example should make Definition \ref{def:confidence set} familiar. \begin{example} Consider the usual \emph{t}-confidence interval with $n$ observations.
+The following example should make Definition \ref{def:confidence set} clearer. \begin{example} Consider the usual \emph{t}-confidence interval with $n$ observations.
 In this case, $\mathcal{P}$ contains all measures $P_{\mu,\sigma}^{n}$, where $P_{\mu,\sigma}$ is the probability measure of a normal with mean $\mu$ and standard deviation $\sigma$.
-Here $Q^{n}$ denotes the $n$-fold product measure of $Q$, corresponding to $n$ independent samples from $Q$ when $Q$ is a probability measure.
+Here $Q^{n}$ denotes the $n$-fold product measure of $Q$, corresponding to $n$ independent samples from $Q$ when $Q$ is a probability measure. { The \emph{t}-confidence interval is an exact confidence interval for $\mu$ no matter what $\sigma>0$, the nuisance parameter, is.
+Since the test is exact, rejection sets $R(\mu)$ satisfy $P^n_{\mu,\sigma}(R(\mu))=\alpha$ for all $\sigma,\mu$.} We can formulate the confidence set in terms of partitions too.
 Let $\pi(\mu)=\{P_{\mu,\sigma}^{n}\mid\sigma>0\}$ contain all normal probability measures with mean $\mu$ and some positive standard deviation.
 Then $\{\pi(\mu)\},\mu\in\mathbb{R}$ defines a partition of $\mathcal{P}$.
-A two-sided \emph{t}-confidence interval is a confidence set of size $\alpha$ with partition $\{\pi(\mu)\},\mu\in\mathbb{R}$ according to Definition \ref{def:confidence set}. \end{example}
+Then the two-sided \emph{t}-confidence interval is a confidence set of size $\alpha$ with partition {$\Pi = \{\pi(\mu)\},\mu\in\mathbb{R}$} according to Definition \ref{def:confidence set}. \end{example}